maxlluky/DhcpDotNet/README.md

 A DHCPv4 server under C# will soon appear under the name DhcpSharp.

 ## Usage
 Example of a DHCPv4 Discover package.
-The payload can be sent with a UdpClient or socket.
+The payload can be sent with a UdpClient or socket. (or using Sharppcap or Pcap.Net)
 ```csharp
 Socket sock = new Socket(AddressFamily.InterNetwork, SocketType.Dgram, ProtocolType.Udp);
 IPAddress serverAddr = IPAddress.Parse("192.168.2.1");